BasedBrenden/Build-a-Team2/README.md

 ## Link to Build-A-Team backend
 https://github.com/BasedBrenden/batBackEnd

-This is a fun full-stack project created by Brenden Thomas that allows you to securely create and save your own 6 monster pokemon team!
-Create an account and get started building today!
+A full-stack web app by Brenden Thomas that lets users build and manage a custom 6-Pokémon team.
+Features include secure authentication, persistent team storage, and a downloadable team image generator for printing on items like debit or credit cards.
+This project highlights skills in authentication, database design, and image generation, while delivering a fun and interactive user experience.

 ![bat2](https://github.com/BasedBrenden/Build-a-Team2/assets/19752877/59b2b833-a805-41f3-9bfc-1653b94def33)